2010 Ivorian presidential election

 The international community, including the United Nations, the African Union, the Economic Community of West African States (ECOWAS), the European Union, the United States, and former colonial power France have affirmed their support for Ouattara, who is "almost universally acknowledged to have defeated [Gbagbo] at the ballot box," and have called for Gbagbo to step down, despite the fact that the body charged by the Constitution with determining electoral disputes had declared Gbagbo to be the winner.
 On 18 December, Gbagbo ordered all UN peacekeepers to leave the country.
 However, the UN has refused, and the Security Council has extended the mandate of the UN Mission in Ivory Coast until 30 June 2011.
 International powers have been in talks to enlarge the UN force in the Ivory Coast.
 The World Bank has halted loans to the country and travel restrictions have been placed on Gbagbo and his political allies.
-The rising political tensions resulted in a sharp jump in cocoa prices, up to an increase of 10 percent.
-The Ivory Coast is the world's largest producer of the crop.
+The rising political tensions resulted in a sharp jump in cocoa prices, up to an increase of 10 percent, since the Ivory Coast is the world's largest producer of the crop.

 After fighting the Second Ivorian Civil War, Gbagbo was forcefully removed from office and Ouattara took office as the undisputed president on 11 April 2012.
 Afterward, Gbagbo was indicted and arrested by the International Criminal Court.